WWE News: Full Recap Of First Night Of 2019 Superstar Draft – All Moves For ‘Raw’ And ‘SmackDown’

-Friday night was huge for WWE as they presented the 2019 Superstar Draft which was set to change the landscape of the promotion.
-Friday Night SmackDown started out this next draft and it all began with a match between the former brothers in The Shield to determine the number one overall selection.
-After all was said and done, four rounds of the draft took place and the rosters were beginning to take shape already.
+Friday night was huge for WWE as they presented the 2019 Superstar Draft, which was set to change the landscape of the promotion.
+Friday Night SmackDown started out this next draft, and it all began with a match between the former brothers in The Shield to determine the No. 1 overall selection.
+After all was said and done, four rounds of the draft took place, allowing the new rosters for both Monday Night Raw and SmackDown to take shape.

 The Inquisitr reported on Thursday that Seth Rollins and Roman Reigns would face off to start SmackDown as they represented their brands.
-It was Rollins for Raw and Reigns for the blue brand in a match to determine which show ended up with the number one pick.
+It was Rollins for Raw and Reigns for the blue brand in a match to determine which show ended up with the No. 1 pick.

 As recapped by the official website of WWE, the match ended in a disqualification in favor of Seth Rollins which led to Raw getting the first pick.
-During the bout, Bray “The Fiend” Wyatt appeared and dragged Rollins under the ring in a vicious attack that brought about the DQ.
+During the bout, “The Fiend” Bray Wyatt appeared and dragged Rollins under the ring in a vicious attack that brought about the DQ.

 Once the order was decided, Stephanie McMahon went out before the live crowd to announce the first picks for both brands.
-Raw Women’s Champion Becky Lynch ended up being the number one overall selection as Raw chose to keep her on the red brand in a huge pick.
+Raw Women’s Champion Becky Lynch ended up being the top overall selection as Raw chose to keep her on the red brand.

 She's #TheMan, and she's the No. 1️⃣ #WWEDraftPick.